blitzkopf/blitzkopf.github.io/README.md

 blitzkopf.github.io
 ===================
-3D Animation of Earthquakes in the Bárðarbung Vatnajökull area in Iceland.
+3D Animation of Earthquakes in the Bárðarbunga Vatnajökull area in Iceland.